Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [x] Deploy Server on GCP
 [x] Isometric characters

 # Symbolic Hard Link
 mklink /J common C:\Users\Jerome\github\bleed\bleed-common\lib

 // IDEAS
 // Captured Flags increase passive income

+#Goal
+The goal is to build something that people enjoy playing.
+If I can get a user base that plays consistently then that is success for me.